KBNLresearch/iromlab/doc/userGuide.md

 ## Process a disc

 Now let's process a disc.
-We'll assume here that the disc you're using is part of the KB collection, and has a known PPN identifier associated with it.
+We'll assume here that the *enablePPNLookup* flag in the configuration file is set to *True*: the disc is part of the KB collection, and has a known PPN identifier associated with it.
 In this example we'll assume we're using the CD-ROM that is supplemental to the book "(Bijna) alles over bestandsformaten".
 Its catalogue record can be found here:

 <http://opc4.kb.nl/DB=1/PPN?PPN=155658050>